utshomax/postman-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 1. Review your selections, and then select **Add to Network**.

-### Adding a workspace from the API Builder
+### Adding a workspace from the workbench

-You can add workspaces from the API Builder.
+You can add workspaces from the workbench.
 Workspace Editors must [request to add a workspace](#requesting-to-add-a-workspace-from-the-api-builder).

-To add a workspace to the Private API Network from the API Builder, do the following:
+To add a workspace to the Private API Network from the workbench, do the following:

 1. Open the workspace you want to add to the Private API Network.
 1. In the workspace overview, select <img alt="Workspace settings icon" src="https://assets.postman.com/postman-docs/v10/icon-sliders-v10.jpg#icon" width="24px"> **Workspace Settings**.